 International shipping: Yes

-What we like: Easy to navigate, great deals on high-quality gear.
+What we like: Easy to navigate and great deals on high-quality gear.

 What we don’t: Limited size and color options.

 REI sells many discount and closeout products through their Outlet.
 It’s a good site to monitor—particularly as the offseason nears—for bargain prices.
 We've found great deals on top brands like Hoka, Altra, Merrell, and Gregory, as well as discounts on items from REI's own in-house line.
-And we appreciate that the Outlet has the same generous, one-year return policy as the main REI store, which isn’t always the case with discounted gear.
+And we appreciate that the Outlet has the same generous, one-year return policy as the main REI store, which isn’t always the case with discounted gear (note: You'll need to be a co-op member to take advantage, otherwise non-members can return items within 90 days of purchase).

 However, as is common with a lot of marked-down items, it can be hard to find exactly what you’re looking for.
-Popular products tend to go quickly, and many that make it into the outlet only are available in very limited size and colorway options.
+Popular products tend to go quickly, and many that make it into the Outlet are only available in very limited size and colorway options.
 But these complaints aren’t particular to REI, and we think it’s one of the easiest-to-navigate discount sites currently on the web.
-Members should keep in mind that discounted items don’t count toward your yearly dividend.
+Members should keep in mind that discounted items don’t count toward your yearly dividend, however.

 Visit the REI Outlet